Legislative Action & Government Affairs

 MEMA represents the industry before Beacon Hill lawmakers and all state agencies and departments responsible for numerous laws, regulations, policies, and programs that have a direct impact on heating oil, renewable biofuels, diesel fuel, propane and heating and cooling equipment.

-MEMA also assists in representing the industry in Washington, DC via the National Energy & Fuels Institute (NEFI) and the National Biodiesel Board (NBB).
+MEMA also assists in representing the industry in Washington, DC via the National Energy & Fuels Institute (NEFI) and the Clean Fuels Alliance of America.

 MEMA has partnered with Project Carbon Freedom to create the Action Center - an on-line portal that allows industry companies and employees to communicate directly with Massachusetts lawmakers and other government officials to advocate for-and-against proposed legislation and regulations impacting the home and commercial heating oil and biofuel industry.
 MEMA provides regular alerts to the industry as to when and how to use the Action Center.